 This to me is a clear example of the 2-3 items I noted above (except for number 3, which I’ll show more below).
 The problem for some investors is that the volatility in share price can pick up because of this, but as Warren Buffet likes to say, if your neighbor shouted a price to buy your home everyday, would you panic and sell if the number he shouted began to go down?
 Certainly not.

-Let’s then look at an example of purchasing a home.
+Let’s then look at an example of purchasing an investment home.
 We all know the math – buy with a mortgage and assume it will be covered by rent.
 As you can see, putting 20% down on a house and assuming no growth in rent or home price appreciation provides a nice little IRR.
 This is because we were able to buy an asset we otherwise couldn’t afford and essentially have it paid for by the rent.
 Notice below each dollar of debt paid down accretes to the the equity.

 You are essentially LBO’ing your home — every homeowner in America is in the LBO market!